F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

 Pre-requisites
 --------------

-- version 16.1 minimal
+- BIG-IP version 16.1 or newer
-- credentials with REST API access
+- Credentials with REST API access

 on Terraform:

-- use of F5 bigip provider version 1.15.0 minimal
+- use of F5 BIG-IP provider version 1.15.0 or newer
-- use of Hashicorp version followinf Link
+- use of Hashicorp version following

 Creating a Policy